fabric8-ui/fabric8-ui/README.md

 Commitizen helps you craft correct commit messages.
 Install it using `npm install commitizen -g`.
 Then run `git cz` rather than `git commit`.

+### Running End-to-End (E2E) Tests

+A set of E2E tests have been written to verify the operation of major features such as the creation of a build pipeline.

+These E2E tests are configured to be run locally in a shell, locally in a docker container, and in a docker container in Centos CI.
+The tests can be run against a local or remote server by specifying the server's URL as a parameter to the tests.

+The E2E tests are available in this repo: https://github.com/fabric8io/fabric8-test

+The full set of instructions on installing and executing the E2E tests are avalable here: https://github.com/fabric8io/fabric8-test/blob/master/ee_tests/README.md